 They are virgin rubber which is hard to find in an economy bumper plate and the all black plates are well-designed and look very clean.
 They still have the thin steel inserts so they not going to be the best for Olympic lifting, but they will get you through most movements sufficiently, especially for Crossfit-type workouts.

-Titan notates that these plates are not made to be dropped, which gives you an idea of the durability if dropped repeated for Olympic lifts.
+Titan notes that these plates are not made to be dropped, which gives you an idea of the durability if dropped repeatedly for Olympic lifts.
 But, at least they’re honest.
 Almost all plates I’ve seen without a thick steel insert will come loose over time and become a real issue.

 Don’t forget that Titan ships everything for free, which when dealing with something as heavy as bumper plates can make a big difference in the final price.